rfbergeron/bompiler/IDEAS.md

 typedef'ed types, and opens the possibility for more bugs in the implementation.

 ## Incomplete types
-In ANSI C, there are two ways to end up with incomplete types: tags and typedefs.
-The mechanism I use to record that an object has incomplete type needs to be able to handle both of these.

-This will be handled with a `BaseType` and `AuxType` enumeration constant.
-Incomplete tags will have the `BaseType` corresponding to their tag, but an `AuxType` that is incomplete, with the name of the incomplete tag.
-Incomplete typedefs will have an incomplete `BaseType` and an incomplete `AuxType` with the name of the incomplete typedef.
+There are three ways to create an incomplete type: tags, arrays, and void.
+Tags are incomplete if their members or enumerators have not been specified, arrays are incomplete if their dimensions haven't been specified, and the void type is always incomplete.

+Contrary to what I previously believed, handling of incomplete types can be handled using existing fields of the type system:
+- tags already have a flag field that indicates whether or not they have been completed
+- arrays of dimension zero may not be explicitly defined, so we can take that to mean that the array has complete type
+- void is always incomplete, so we have no need to explicitly mark it

+Typedefs cannot, on their own, be incomplete; their declaration specifiers must include one of the incomplete types listed above.

 ## Struct and label information
 Struct/union definitions and labels do not need to have the same information as